Windows 11 23H2 new features and changes (September 2023 update)

 The redesigned “Home” page retains the familiar design, but it’s been updated to use the Windows UI Library (WinUI) framework.
 Also, the “Quick Access” folders (for Microsoft accounts), “Favorites,” and “Recent” sections are getting visual treatments using the same framework.

 File Explorer is also getting new design changes for the header interface.
 For instance, the navigation controls are now next to the address bar (and the search box on the right side), and the commands are now sitting under the address bar, blending with the rest of the background instead of the header.
-In addition, the buttons are also getting visual treatments.
+In addition, the buttons are also getting visual updates.

 File Explorer new Home an header